zpro11/ZLockCore/README.md

 ## https://github.com/zpro11/ZLockCore

-ZLockCore is a graphical file vault manager application for Windows, protected by a password and an optional recovery key.
+ZLockCore is a graphical file vault manager application,, protected by a password and an optional recovery key.
 The program allows you to create encrypted vaults, securely store files, and unlock, lock, import, rename, and delete vaults.

 ## Main Features
 - Manage multiple vaults, each in a separate folder
 - Encrypt and decrypt files using the AES-GCM algorithm
 - Password and recovery key (word list) protection
-- Add and restore files, import/export vaults
 - Password reset with recovery key
-- Modern, Hungarian-language graphical interface (Tkinter)
-- Executable .exe file created with PyInstaller
+- Executable file created with PyInstaller

 ## Creating the exe manually
 ```sh